fastnsa/STARS/README.md

 This code is the implementation of our research paper "**STARS: A Sampling and Threshold Sharing Solution for Network  K-function Analytics**".
 Based on our theoretiacl analysis in this paper, this method can further reduce the tiem complexity for generating Network K-function plot.

-This code integrates the methods from [NeighbourSharing](https://github.com/edisonchan2013928/Network-K-function) and extends the implementation of our STARS method.

 ## Code Descriptions